 The day I tested the system was sunny with a little cloud, here and there.
 I checked the charge controller a couple of times to ensure that everything was working okay and found that the panels were generating power, so I left them to it.
 When I came back eight hours after I set everything up, I found that the battery was fully charged.

-So the system passed the basic test of providing me with a fully charged 12 V battery.
+Therefore, the system successfully met the basic requirement of fully charging a 12V battery.
 Clearly, that’s just a sample day, but it’s a good enough start for me to be confident that these harbor freight solar panels will give me power when I head out into the country.

 Note: These panels won’t power your home!

-12 V of power is enough to run lights, especially if you use LED lights and appliances like TVs for quite a while.
+12V power is sufficient to run lights, particularly LED lights.
 What they don’t do so well on are power-hungry devices like home heating and air-con systems.
 This isn’t a drawback that this particular system; it’s just a point to help you understand what a small off-grid solar panel system can and can’t do.

 However, if you want to use this as a backup system in your home during power outages, then it’s a simple exercise to connect several batteries, increasing your power bank.
 You can use a few car batteries or a more complicated system set up with more powerful electricity storage.
 Just bear in mind that you can expect this 100 W system to charge around one 12V battery per day.